migaid/migaid.github.io/menu/english.md

 ***Arany János street storage***

-Here we focs on collecting donations for the refugee camps.
+Here we focus on collecting donations for the refugee camps.
 The storage facility is located at:

       Arany János street 32, 5th district, Budapest 1054
       Accepting donations for refugee camps